-Methods A healthy volunteer participated in a dominant-hand finger-tapping fMRI experiment (Esposito et al, in press).
-The experimental paradigm consisted of five intervals of five time-points during which a self-paced finger-tapping task (sequential opposition of all fingers of the right hand against the thumb) at a specified frequency of 2 Hz, was carried out alternated with five intervals of five time-points of resting.
-The alternation between task and rest conditions was verbally triggered and the frequency and quality of the task were controlled by visual inspection.
-An additional "rest" block was acquired before the first "task" block of which the first two time-points were discarded to avoid the global effects induced by incomplete magnetization equilibrium.
+The experimental paradigm consisted of five intervals of five time points during which a self-paced finger-tapping task (sequential opposition of all fingers of the right-hand against the thumb) at a specified frequency of 2 Hz was carried out, alternated with five intervals of five time points of resting.
+The alternation between task and rest conditions was verbally triggered.
+Although the tapping rate was self-paced and the tapping force unconstrained, the motor performance was carefully monitored for being of constant rate and force during the experimental periods.
+An additional "rest" block was acquired before the first "task" block of which the first two time points were discarded to avoid the global effects induced by incomplete magnetization equilibrium.

-Each image of the slice time-series was smoothed in space by applying an isotropic gaussian kernel to low-pass filter each slice at each time-point.
+Each image of the slice time series was smoothed in space by applying an isotropic gaussian kernel to low-pass filter each slice at each time point.
 Then, the dimensionality of the data was reduced to 30 by PCA.
+ICA can be performed on fMRI data is two different ways, called spatial and temporal ICA (Calhoun et al., 2001b); here we used spatial ICA.
 In FastICA, we used a symmetric approach, the nonlinearity being tanh.
 We tested the algorithmic reliability by running the ICA algorithm 15 times with random initial conditions.

-Results and discussion The similarity graph is shown in Fig. 6, and the five first centrotype activation maps are shown in Fig. 7.
-Based on previous studies we interpret
+Results and discussion

+The similarity graph is shown in Fig. 7, and the five first centrotype activation maps are shown in Fig. 8.
+Based on previous studies, we interpret the first five clusters as follows: